MounikaReddy15/ProductInventory/README.md

-1. ProductInn is an ecommerce inventory which houses the information about the products and the quantity that the tore owns
+1. ProductInn is an ecommerce inventory which houses the information about the products and the quantity that the store owns

 2. It runs on localhost:3000